avanetten/basiss/README.md

 # BASISS
 Broad Area Satellite Imagery Semantic Segmentation

-README

 ==============================================================================

 Code Overview

 This package segments satellite imagery over large swaths of land (or sea).
 The included examples use [SpaceNet](https://spacenetchallenge.github.io/) labels to identify roads in high resolution satellite imagery.
-Access to a GPU is required for training, though inference will function (albeit slowly) on a CPU.
+Access to a GPU is required for training, though inference will function (slowly) on a CPU.

 ==============================================================================